yahyavi/solrcloud/README.md

 Scripts for testing SolrCloud performance.

 These are scripts and code I wrote for a short-term 5 week project on testing SolrCloud perofrmance.
 See report.pdf for complete description of what scripts do and how to use them, and the initial results.
-This was a short term study so take the results in the report with a grain of salt.
-I did not have enough time for a comprehensive study of how Solr and ZooKeepers work so the analysis may be incorrect.
+This was a short term study and I did not have enough time for a comprehensive study of how Solr and ZooKeepers work, so take the results and analysis in the report with a grain of salt.
+That said, the initial results seem stable enough to write the report.
 Here's a short description of repository file from the report.

 --------------------------------------------------